Intellivision taps Xbox veteran J Allard as global managing director

 Intellivision Entertainment has hired Xbox veteran J Allard as its global managing director.
 Allard will report to Intellivision CEO Tommy Tallarico, and he will take charge of a wide variety of operations that are critical in launching the company’s retro game console, the Intellivision Amico, which debuts on October 10 this year (10-10-20).

-The original Intellivision was a machine from Mattel that gave Atari a run for its money in the early 1980s.
-Tallarico, the creator of Video Games Live, announced in 2018 that he had acquired the rights to the console and its original games, and he planned to relaunch Intellivision as a retro brand.
+The original Intellivision was a game console from Mattel that gave Atari a run for its money in the early 1980s.
+Tallarico, the creator of the Video Games Live concert series, announced in 2018 that he had acquired the rights to the console and its original games, and he planned to relaunch Intellivision as a retro brand.

-“We are so thrilled to add such an amazing industry legend to our team,” said Tallarico, in an email to GamesBeat.
-“J’s experience, like-minded vision and leadership in the technology and video game industries as a visionary, product designer, and gamer will further strengthen the executive leadership team and innovation legacy at Intellivision.”
+“We are so thrilled to add such an amazing industry legend to our team,” said Tallarico in an email to GamesBeat.
+“J’s experience, like-minded vision, and leadership in the technology and video game industries as a visionary, product designer, and gamer will further strengthen the executive leadership team and innovation legacy at Intellivision.”

 Tallarico purchased a stake in Intellivision Productions from the estate of former owner and founder Keith Robinson, who passed away in 2017.
-Tallarico has relaunched the Irvine, California-based company as Intellivision Entertainment, and he is serving as president alongside some of the original Intellivision team members.
+Tallarico has relaunched the company as Intellivision Entertainment, and he is serving as president alongside some of the original team members.

-Originally released in 1980, the Intellivision console and its successors sold millions of units over three decades.
+The Intellivision console and its successors sold millions of units over three decades.
 Among the users was J Allard, who played on a machine with his brother.

 “This week has me back on the field and not just cheering from the stands — it’s a great feeling,” Allard said in an email to GamesBeat.
 “There’s a need, an opportunity, and a terrific, scrappy team committed to take it on.
 I didn’t want to team up with Tommy, I had to.”